top of page

 I haven't got a British or Irish Passport.
 Can I represent the UK & IRELAND in the IFA championships?

 - Yes, if you fulfil the Residency & Commitment criteria listed above.
 This has been confirmed with IFA President Anders Axlo.
+All IFA entrants have to provide ID at registration before entry is confirmed at the championships.

 What about the the WAF championships?